 Early Years Pupil Premium (EYPP)

-The early years pupil premium (EYPP) provides direct funding to early years settings and childminders to help them improve the education they provide for three and four year olds.
+The early years pupil premium (EYPP) gives providers of early education and childcare extra funding to support eligible three and four year olds.